FRRouting/frr/doc/user/installation.rst

 .. option:: --disable-ospfclient

-   Disable building of the example OSPF-API client.
+   Disable installation of the python ospfclient and building of the example OSPF-API client.

 .. option:: --disable-isisd